andres-lowrie/lang/docs/content/docs/interfaces/_index.md

 ```
 writable = printable + nameable

-type_of writable
+typeof writable
 => interface
 ```

 ## Deriving

-### from types
+### fields from types

 You can also _"derive"_ interfaces by composing `types`.

-When the `interface` function is called with types, it will look for all the functions associated with the types and define an interface specifying said types
+When the `interface` function is called with types, it will look for all the fields associated of the passed in types and define an interface with all those types

 ```
 person = type { first:str, last:str }